ioBroker/ioBroker.zigbee/README.md

 To start the driver, you must specify the name of the port on which the Zigbee-module (stick) is connected.
 Usually this is the port `/dev/ttyACM0` or `/dev/ttyUSB0` for the UART-connection.
 Or you can find with `ls -l /dev/serial/by-id` the device direct.

-open the settings and set the port
+open the settings and change port
 ![](docs/tutorial/settings.png)